ministryofjustice/hmpps-ap-notes/presentation/README.md

 ![Markdown Logo](christmas-2025.png "Christmas 2025")

+**Diagram Description:**
+This architecture diagram shows the backend system state at Christmas 2025.
+The system consists of:
+- **SAS UI** (TypeScript): The user interface service that makes HTTP calls to SAS APIs
+- **SAS Service** (Kotlin): The core backend service that handles business logic and coordinates with external services
+- **Redis Cache**: Used by SAS Service for read/write caching operations
+- **MOJ Services**: External component providing MOJ APIs consumed by SAS Service

+**Key Context:**
+- The application only uses a fixed set of CRNs (not yet filtered by logged-in user)
+- The UI has started rendering data from dev services for both macro tracker and micro tracker
+- Environment: DEV only

 **Current State:**
 - Macro Tracker: Renders data
 - Micro Tracker: Renders minimal data, including referral histories (excluding DTR and CRS)